Interior Designers Top 20 Paris to get inspired by and that you can not miss from the fashion capital of the world.

-Gerard Faivre, recognised as one of the best contemporary interior designers, created the concept Gerard Faivre Residence, apartments, and luxury properties completely renovated, furnished and decorated with fully integrated hotel services.
+Gerard Faivre, recognized as one of the best contemporary interior designers, created the concept Gerard Faivre Residence, apartments, and luxury properties completely renovated, furnished, and decorated with fully integrated hotel services.
 To create an original work of art, Faivre imbues himself with the soul of each property.
 For him, each site is both a blank canvas and a source of inspiration.

 Gilles and Boissier

-India Mahdavi was born in Téhéran from an Egyptian mother and an Iranian father.
-She spent her childhood between USA, France and Germany.
-After being graduated from the Cooper Union and the School of Visual Arts of New York, she built her professional experience at Christian Liaigre agency.
-Between 1990 and 1997, she was named art director of the famous French house and finally, she decided to create her own agency in 1999.
+India Mahdavi was born in Téhéran to an Egyptian mother and an Iranian father.
+She spent her childhood between the USA, France, and Germany.
+After being graduated from the Cooper Union and the School of Visual Arts of New York, she built her professional experience at the Christian Liaigre agency.
+Between 1990 and 1997, she was named art director of the famous French house, and finally, she decided to create her own agency in 1999.

 Born in 1947, Jacques Garcia showed a talent for drawing objects of art at a young age.
 At the age of eight, he built and furnished his first structure at his grandparent’s home.
 Later on, he attended a school of interior design and completed his education in the applied arts.
 When he finished his education, he began working for a firm of contemporary architects and created the concepts for the interiors of the Tour Montparnasse in Paris, Le Méridien hotels, and the Royal Monceau à Paris.
 He was also the interior architect for the Hôtel Costes and Costes restaurants, the Hotel Majestic, and the restaurant Fouquet’s.